DEA-GE/LAVA_China/README.md

 * __Solar radiation__ :robot:: [Global Solar Atlas](https://globalsolaratlas.info/download) has data on longterm yearly average of potential photovoltaic electricity production (PVOUT) in kWh/kWp with high-spatial resolution.
 The data is automatically downloaded and processed by the script.<br>
 ⚠️ For some areas there is no data, especially for many areas north of 60°N (e.g. Greenland, Iceland, parts of Sweden, Norway, Finnland, Russia).<br>
 ⚠️ For some countries you cannot download the default measure "LTAym_YearlyMonthlyTotals" which lets the script fail.
-Check the used measure directly in the download area of Global Solar Atlas and replace it in the code (e.g. "LTAy_YearlySum").
+Check the used measure directly in the download area of Global Solar Atlas and replace it in config.yaml under "advanced details" (e.g. "LTAy_YearlySum" instead of "LTAym_YearlyMonthlyTotals").

 > [!NOTE]
 > __Landcover data__ can be read from a local file or automatically fetched via the [openEO API](https://openeo.org/).